fubar2/toolfactory-galaxy-server/README.md

 docker-compose up
 ```

- - Your appliance should be running with a local Galaxy on localhost:8080 after a fair bit of activity.
+ - Your appliance should be running with a local Galaxy on localhost:8080 after a fair bit of activity and about 5-10 minutes.
+Wait until all is done before logging in.
  - Watch the logs as they scroll by on the terminal.
 They are very instructive and informative for those who need to understand how Galaxy actually works.
+ - Keep an eye out for Conda processes on your machine.
+ - Wait until they **all** stop.

 - Out of the box login is `admin@galaxy.org` and the password is `password`
 - This is obviously insecure but convenient and easily changed at first login.